Cruuise/CPSC449-Project2/README.md

 > `/{username}/home_timeline` -------------------> Returns a timeline of all the posts from the people the user follows.
 Requires authentication
 - http GET Ash:something@localhost:8100/Ash/home_timeline
+- Authentication is passed along in the following format "username:password@domain"

 *POST*